FrankBevr/100-Ideas/practice/08/08-Ideas.md

 Idea: Flowerbombing - Spread your seed\
 Solution: `daffodils.xyz`

-### Requirments
+### Requirements

-Functional Requirments:
+Functional Requirements:

 - The App must do seed the city
 - The User must able to select seeding area
 - The User must be able to propose seed
 - The Smart Contract must handle the funding part

-NonFunction Requirments:
+NonFunctional Requirements:

 - The App should be in align with the England Law
 - The App should be easy to use